from collections import UserDict

 Our parameter function returns a dictionary.
 While you could validate arguments within the parameter function, this would not prevent accidental modification after the dictionary is returned.

 When calling the function, you are restricted to the defined arguments - so extra entries cannot be added at that stage.
-However, once the collection is dictionary, it can be altered by adding or removing entries.
+However, once the dictionary is generated, it can be altered by adding or removing entries.
 For this reason, we incorporate validation into the model function (rather than the parameter function).

 As a reminder, this is our parameter function: